sinkinben/hpc-learning/note/modern-cpu-arch.md

 Regardless of compilation optimization, which loop is faster?

-- The 1st one is faster because of the superscalar core.
+- The 1st one is faster because of SIMD optimization within CPU.

 <br/>

-**Ex - 2**
+**Ex - 2: Cache False Sharing**

 ```cpp
 int *a = new int[1024];